reearth/quickjs-emscripten-sync/README.md

 ## Marshaling limitations

-Objects are automatically converted when they cross between browser and QuickJS VM.
-The conversion of a browser object to a VM handle is called marshaling, and the conversion of a VM handle to a browser object is called unmarshaling.
+Objects are automatically converted when they cross between the host and the QuickJS VM.
+The conversion of a host's object to a VM handle is called marshaling, and the conversion of a VM handle to a host's object is called unmarshaling.

 And for marshalling, it is possible to control whether the conversion is performed or not.

-For example, exposing the browser's global object to QuickJS is very heavy and dangerous.
+For example, exposing the host's global object to QuickJS is very heavy and dangerous.
 This exposure can be limited and controlled with the `isMarshalable` option.
 If `false` is returned, just `undefined` is passed to QuickJS.

 ```js
 import Arena, { complexity } from "quickjs-emscripten-sync";